aws-samples/aws-waf-for-event-analysis-dashboard/README.md

 9. Choose **Submit**

 Once the Stack is created successfully, you will see the following resources deployed:
-AWS Glue Crawler, AWS Glue Database, Amazon Kinesis Data Stream and Amazon Athena Query (under '**“Saved Queries”** tab to create the view in Athena) and the corresponding AWS IAM Roles and Policies are created successfully.
+AWS Glue Crawler, AWS Glue Database and  Amazon Athena Query (under '**“Saved Queries”** tab to create the view in Athena) and the corresponding AWS IAM Roles and Policies are created successfully.

+10. go to the **Crawlers**  section in AWS Glue, and select the crawler that has been created as part of the cloudformation stack you have just deployed.
+It should be named " crawl-aws-waf-logs"
+11. Edit the Crawler configuration, and edit the **Step 4: Set output and scheduling**
+12. Under **Advanced options** select **"Update all new and existing partitions with metadata from the table"**.
+Select **Next ** and then **Update**.

 **Step 3:  Create View in Amazon Athena**

 *Step 3.1 prepare Amazon Athena *

 If this is the first time you will be using Athena you will need to complete a few setup steps before you are able to create the views needed.
-If you are already a regular Athena user you can skip these steps and move on to the Step7.2: create the view in Amazon Athena section below.
+If you are already a regular Athena user you can skip these steps and move on to the _Step3.2: create the view in Amazon Athena section below_.

 1. From the services list, choose S3
 2. Create a new S3 bucket for Athena queries to be logged to.
-Keep to the same region as the S3 bucket created for your Compute Optimizer data created via Data Collection Lab.
+Keep to the same region as the S3 bucket created for your WAF logs.
 3. From the services list, choose Athena
 4. Select Get Started to enable Athena and start the basic configuration
 5. At the top of this screen select Before you run your first query, you need to set up a query result location in Amazon S3.